IntersectMBO/plutus/doc/tutorials/contract-testing.rst

 that we rule out by defining preconditions for actions; the effect is to prevent such test cases ever being generated.

-To introduce preconditions, we add a definition of the precondition_ method to our ContractModel_ instance.
+To introduce preconditions, we add a definition of the :hsobj:`Plutus.Contract.Test.ContractModel.precondition` method to our :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` instance.

 .. literalinclude:: GameModel.hs
    :start-after: START precondition type
    :end-before: END precondition type

-The precondition_ is parameterised on the entire model state, which includes the contents of wallets as well as our contract state, so we will need to extract this state as well as the fields we need from it.
+The :hsobj:`Plutus.Contract.Test.ContractModel.precondition` is parameterised on the entire model state, which includes the contents of wallets as well as our contract state, so we will need to extract this state as well as the fields we need from it.
 For now, we just restrict ``GiveToken`` actions to states in which